 tips, tricks, and other tidbits

 As I said, this recipe makes A LOT.
 I used a large 7.25 quart dutch oven and the full amount fit perfectly.
-If you do not have a pot this large, I would cut this recipe in half and you should have no problems!
+If you do not have a pot this large, I would cut this recipe in half and you should have no problems.

 When making rice, I would think 2 cups of dried would make enough for this recipe.
 To garnish, I would scoop about 1/3 cup of cooked rice on top.
 The rice is more of a garnish so the ratio of rice to stew should be more stew, you feel me?
-When cooking rice, at a bare minimum, I always throw in some sea salt, olive oil, pepper, rice vinegar, and a few bay leaves.
-You should do the same as this makes for flavorful rice!
+When cooking rice, at a bare minimum, I always throw in some sea salt, olive oil, pepper, rice vinegar and a few bay leaves.
+You should do the same as this makes for flavorful rice.

 For this recipe, I strayed away from using too many herbs.
 I really wanted the flavor of the cabbage to shine through.
 Not the mention, the sausage has loads of flavor, which helps to season the stew.
 If you don’t like plant based sausages, you can totally omit this ingredient.
 In that case, you might want to add some more salt and pepper to taste.
 If you’d like to use another brand other than Beyond Sausage, you could.
-But I think it works perfectly with this recipe so that wouldn’t be ideal. ;)
+However, I think it works perfectly with this recipe so that wouldn’t be ideal. ;)

-I like this stew because it is hearty.
+I like this stew because it is so hearty.
 See those big chunks of cabbage?
 Don’t worry, they become tender and succulent.
 This is the perfect contrast to large chunks of boiled potatoes and dark green strips of collard greens.
 The black eyed peas provide little plump pops of texture and flavor.
 Cute, right?
 When serving soups and stews, I always like to sprinkle on top some sea salt and pepper for an extra kick of flavor to enhance the dish.

 how to cook dried black eyed peas